I had never heard of Glossika before writing this review but was immediately intrigued by what they have to offer.

 What is cool is that you get this for all the languages available on Glossika.

-When you dig deep into one language, you see the flaws that are there in terms of spelling mistakes and mistranslations and, with the monotonous native speakers; I think people would quickly tire of repeating its exercises.
+When you dig deep into one language, you see the flaws that are there in terms of spelling mistakes and mistranslations and, with the monotonous native speakers; I think many people would quickly tire of repeating its exercises.

 While there are lots of improvements that can be made, the fact that they are still refining their product gives me hope that it will gradually get better to use.
 As users flag incorrect sentences and mistranslations, the course material will slowly be improved upon.